 When I was a young child I asked so many questions that it was thought I would learn more and better without a school environment and even without a teacher.
 Distant relatives of ours were the Royal Breeders and in charge of the queen's horses.
 I was given the job of teaching all the children of Europe that came to England (mainly the son's of ambassadors) how to ride England's little ponies like the Shetland Pony which a young Princess Elizabeth is on to the left.
-Since those children were the best educated in Europe they gave me an even better education than any of them had and they had the best educations available.
+Since those children were the best educated in Europe they gave me an even better education than any one of them had and they had the best educations available.

 I used the name Anne* and sometimes Stallion.

 My adopted family were always servants to the Royal Family.
 They were actually distant relatives.
 As a family we took care of the horses for the Royal Family.
 We lived at or adjacent to the 'downs' and almost in the shadow of the Tower of London.
 I recall it was about a city block away and pretty much behind it.
 I just looked on this old map and found it in 20 seconds by recalling the view of the tower from the stables.
 I think I recognize the buildings.
 It was one block behind and to the right of the Tower which is located on the right of the map on the river.

 Nobody would tell me who my parents were related to because I could have ended end up becoming the queen and they did not want me to get spoiled or assassinated.

 People never understood me as a child (or later when I became the bard) so the horses were my aunts and uncles.
 Maybe the horses didn't understand me either but they never told me that.
 However, real people often made comments about it.
 I do think two of the horses understood me far better than any of the people could.
 Later, I sometimes made horses into people and then made them talk in the plays like in 'The Merry Wives of Windsor".